WanluLiuLab/labw_utils/doc/src/guide/_gtf_sort/ucsc_ensgene.md

 # UCSC Flavor of `ensGene`

 - Chromosomes: Sorted on alphabetical order with `chr` prefix, where `chr10` after `chr1`.
-- Coordinate: Related to text order: Incremental on positive strand and negative strand.
+- Coordinate: Related to text order: Incremental on positive and negative strand.
 - Quoted Attribute: All quoted.
-- `exon_number`: Related to text order: Incremental on positive strand, decremental on negative strand.
+- `exon_number`: Related to text order: Incremental on positive and negative strand.
 - `gene_id`: Gene in Ensembl Format
 - `gene_name`: Gene in Ensembl Format
 - `transcript_id`: Transcript in Ensembl Format